MaterializeInc/terraform-provider-materialize/docs/resources/sso_group_mapping.md

 ### Required

 - `group` (String) The name of the SSO group.
-- `roles` (List of String) List of role names associated with the group.
+- `roles` (Set of String) List of role names associated with the group.
 - `sso_config_id` (String) The ID of the associated SSO configuration.

 ### Read-Only